PeterCamilleri/mini_readline/README.md

 ### Notes
 * The label "Other" is an umbrella that bundles together the Linux, Mac, and Cygwin platforms.
-On systems lacking an Alt key, these sequences may be replaced by Escape followed by the appropriate letter.
+* On "Other" systems lacking an Alt key, these sequences may be replaced by Escape followed by the appropriate letter.
 * References to Pad keys under Windows assume that Num Lock is not engaged.
 * Support for End of Input is controlled by the eoi_detect option.
 See options